aWIPS Profiles

 Note

-In the Configure Threshold column, for the chosen aWIPS signature, if you enter a threshold value that is out of the specified range, an error message is displayed on top of the Create an aWIPS Profile window, asking you to enter a value within the specified range.
+In the Configure Threshold column, for the selected aWIPS signature, if you enter a threshold value that is out of the specified range, an error message appears at the top of the Create an aWIPS Profile window, asking you to enter a value within the specified range.

 Step 10